-Three mid-nineteenth century royal beauties served as the glamorous ideal for women in the Victorian Era.
-These three beauties were the Empress Eugénie (wife of Napoleon III, Emperor of the French), Princess Alexandra of Denmark (wife to Albert Edward, Prince of Wales, and heir apparent to Queen Victoria), and Elizabeth of Austria (wife to Franz Joseph I, Emperor of Austria, King of Hungary, and monarch of other states in the Austro-Hungarian Empire).
+Three nineteenth century royal beauties served as the glamorous ideal for women in the Victorian Era.
+These three beauties were the Empress Eugénie (wife of Napoleon III, Emperor of the French), Princess Alexandra of Denmark (wife to Albert Edward, Prince of Wales, and heir apparent to Queen Victoria), and Elisabeth of Austria (wife to Franz Joseph I, Emperor of Austria, King of Hungary, and monarch of other states in the Austro-Hungarian Empire).

 Newspapers, journals, and fashion magazines regularly referred to the three women.
 Portrait artists, such as the German painter Franz Xaver Winterhalter, known for his portraits of royalty in the mid-nineteenth century, also captured their beauty on canvas.
 However, what all Victorian women wanted to know was the beauty secrets of these three royal women.

 The first of the three nineteenth century royal beauties is Empress Eugénie.
 She was born on 5 May 1826 in Granada, Spain, and considered stunning.
 For instance, one biography described her as a “Queen of Beauty” and another biographer noted there was not a single flaw in her appearance.
 Otto von Bismarck, a conservative Prussian statesman who became the first Chancellor of the German Empire between 1871 and 1890, was struck by her beauty too.
 He met Napoleon III’s wife and consort for the first time in the grand vestibule of Compiègne Palace and was so enamored, he confessed to another statesman that he was dazzled beyond imagination as he had never seen such “feminine loveliness.”
 The Empress’s exquisiteness was also captured in a description given of her at the age of 27.